Skip to content

 AWS Redshift

 In the OWOX Data Marts web application, navigate to Storages from the main navigation pane and click + New Storage.
+Click AWS Redshift to create a new Storage configuration.

 Upon selecting the + New Storage button and specifying the desired storage type, a Storage entry is created.
 You can create Data Mart entities and model a data structure for your project prior to configuring the Storage.
 Note that Data Mart cannot be validated or published until the associated Storage is fully configured.

-• Choose the AWS region where your Redshift cluster or workgroup is located
+Choose the AWS region where your Redshift cluster or workgroup is located:

 • Examples: us-east-1, eu-west-1, ap-southeast-1